MicrosoftDocs/dynamics365smb-docs/financials/bi-how-analyze-actual-versus-budget.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: bi, power BI, analysis, KPI ms.date: 06/01/2017
+ms.search.keywords: bi, power BI, analysis, KPI ms.date: 01/25/2018
 ms.author: sgroespe

 ---
-# How to: Analyze Actual Amounts Versus Budgeted Amounts
+# Analyze Actual Amounts Versus Budgeted Amounts
 As a part of gathering, analyzing, and sharing your company data, you view actual amounts compared to budgeted amounts for all accounts and for several periods.

-To analyze budgeted amounts, you must first create budgets.
-For more information, see [How to: Create Budgets](finance-how-create-budgets.md).
+To analyze budgeted amounts, you must first create G(L budgets.
+For more information, see [Create G/L Budgets](finance-how-create-budgets.md).

-> [!NOTE]
->   This functionality requires that your experience is set to **Suite**.
-For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

-## To view a budget
+## To view a G/L budget
 In a budget with dimensions, you can filter the entries and see specific budgets.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **G/L Budgets**, and then choose the related link.